thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 To view the answer:

-Click the link in the email you receive automatically when the expert answers your question, or:
+Click the link in the email you receive automatically when the expert answers your question, or if you're not set up with an email in ThoughtSpot:

 1. Click **Answers** in the top menu.